MahdiMashrur/Awesome-Application-Security-Checklist/README.md

 - [ ] Add [subresource integrity checks](https://en.wikipedia.org/wiki/Subresource_Integrity) if loading your JavaScript libraries from a third party CDN.
 For extra security, add the [require-sri-for](https://w3c.github.io/webappsec-subresource-integrity/#parse-require-sri-for) CSP-directive so you don't load resources that don't have an SRI sat.
 - [ ] Use random CSRF tokens and expose business logic APIs as HTTP POST requests.
 Do not expose CSRF tokens over HTTP for example in an initial request upgrade phase.
 - [ ] Do not use critical data or tokens in GET request parameters.
 Exposure of server logs or a machine/stack processing them would expose user data in turn.

+##### SANITIZATION OF INPUT
+- [ ] `Sanitize` all user inputs or any input parameters exposed to user to prevent [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting).
+- [ ] Always use parameterized queries to prevent [SQL Injection](https://en.wikipedia.org/wiki/SQL_injection).
+- [ ] Sanitize user input if using it directly for functionalities like CSV import.
+- [ ] `Sanitize` user input for special cases like robots.txt as profile names in case you are using a url pattern like coolcorp.io/username.
+- [ ] Do not hand code or build JSON by string concatenation ever, no matter how small the object is.
+Use your language defined libraries or framework.
+- [ ] Sanitize inputs that take some sort of URLs to prevent [SSRF](https://docs.google.com/document/d/1v1TkWZtrhzRLy0bYXBcdLUedXGb9njTNIJXa3u9akHM/edit#heading=h.t4tsk5ixehdd).
+- [ ] Sanitize Outputs before displaying to users.